aerits/gembrowse/readme.md

 * you will be able to click on links
 * there will be scrolling
 * there will be word wrap
+* MAYBE have a way to view images from within the browser -- may or may not do this

 ## cool diagrams